dgerabagi/aiascent-dev/flattened_repo.md

   "imageGroups": {
     "vision-intro": {
       "path": "vision/",
-      "prompt": "A futuristic, high-tech visualization of the island of Anguilla glowing with digital connections, symbolizing the .ai domain network connecting to the globe.
-Satellite view, night time, cyan and gold data streams.", "alt": "Digital Anguilla Network",
+      "prompt": "A futuristic, high-tech satellite view of the island of Anguilla at twilight.
+The island glows with cyan and gold digital connections, symbolizing the .ai domain network.
+In the upper atmosphere, a faint, constellation-like formation of 'The Three Dolphins' (curved shapes) watches over the island.
+In the foreground, large, floating holographic text reads \"AI NATIVE NATION\".", "alt": "Digital Anguilla Network",
       "baseFileName": "vision-intro",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "vision-crisis": {
       "path": "vision/",
       "prompt": "A split screen comparison.
 Left: A dry, parched landscape representing water scarcity.
-Right: A sleek, modern desalination plant powered by solar panels.
+Right: A sleek, modern desalination plant powered by solar panels and surrounded by lush greenery.
+The text \"RESILIENCE\" is etched into the white stone wall of the plant.
 Cinematic lighting.", "alt": "Water Scarcity vs Solution",
       "baseFileName": "vision-crisis",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "capital-fund": {
       "path": "capital/",
       "prompt": "A conceptual visualization of a 'Digital Wealth Fund'.
-Digital coins flowing from a server rack into a physical foundation of a new, modern building.
-Gold and concrete textures.", "alt": "Digital Wealth Fund Concept",
+Streams of digital gold coins and binary code flow from a server rack into the physical foundation of a new, modern building made of white limestone.
+The text \"DIGITAL WEALTH FUND\" is displayed on a glass pane in the foreground.
+Crystalline salt structures are visible near the foundation.", "alt": "Digital Wealth Fund Concept",
       "baseFileName": "capital-fund",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "capital-cloud": {
       "path": "capital/",
-      "prompt": "A hurricane-proof data center bunker in a tropical setting, covered in solar panels.
-Brutalist architecture meets eco-futurism.
-Storm clouds in the distance, but the facility is secure and glowing.", "alt": "Sovereign Data Bunker",
+      "prompt": "A hurricane-proof data center bunker in a tropical setting.
+The architecture is brutalist but softened with white aerogel and vertical gardens.
+It is covered in solar panels.
+Storm clouds gather in the distance, but the facility is secure and glowing warmly.
+The text \"SOVEREIGN CLOUD\" is mounted in metal lettering above the entrance.", "alt": "Sovereign Data Bunker",
       "baseFileName": "capital-cloud",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "citizenry-v2v": {
       "path": "citizenry/",
-      "prompt": "A diverse group of Anguillians (students, fishermen, office workers) using tablets and holographic interfaces to build software.
-They look empowered and focused.
-Caribbean setting.", "alt": "Citizen Architects",
+      "prompt": "A diverse group of Anguillians (students, fishermen, office workers) using tablets and holographic interfaces to build software in an open-air pavilion.
+In the background, traditional racing boats with white sails are visible on the turquoise sea.
+The text \"CITIZEN ARCHITECT\" floats holographically above the group.", "alt": "Citizen Architects",
       "baseFileName": "citizenry-v2v",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "citizenry-heritage": {
       "path": "citizenry/",
-      "prompt": "An elderly Anguillian storyteller speaking to a futuristic AI interface that is visualizing their story as a hologram.
-Preservation of culture through technology.
-Warm, nostalgic lighting.", "alt": "Cultural Heritage AI",
+      "prompt": "An elderly Anguillian storyteller sitting under a tree, speaking to a futuristic AI interface that is visualizing their story as a golden hologram of a historic ship.
+The text \"CULTURAL HERITAGE\" is displayed in a stylish font near the hologram.
+Warm, nostalgic golden-hour lighting.", "alt": "Cultural Heritage AI",
       "baseFileName": "citizenry-heritage",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "state-frictionless": {
       "path": "state/",
-      "prompt": "A clean, minimalist mobile app interface showing 'Anguilla Citizen Key'.
-Icons for 'Vote', 'Land', 'Tax', 'ID'.
-The background is a blurred government office, symbolizing the move to digital.", "alt": "Citizen SuperApp",
+      "prompt": "A close-up of a hand holding a transparent, high-tech mobile device.
+The screen displays a clean, minimalist app interface titled \"ANGUILLA KEY\" with icons for 'Vote', 'Land', and 'ID'.
+The background is a blurred, modern government office with white stone columns.
+The vibe is efficient and secure.", "alt": "Citizen SuperApp",
       "baseFileName": "state-frictionless",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "state-embassy": {
       "path": "state/",
-      "prompt": "A server rack inside a high-security vault with the Anguilla flag on it.
-The vault is located in a snowy landscape (representing the foreign Data Embassy location), contrasting with the island vibe.", "alt": "Data Embassy Vault",
+      "prompt": "A server rack inside a high-security vault.
+The vault door is open, revealing a snowy landscape outside (representing a foreign location).
+Inside, the server glows with a warm Caribbean light.
+The text \"DATA EMBASSY\" is projected on the floor of the vault.
+The Anguilla flag is visible on the server.", "alt": "Data Embassy Vault",
       "baseFileName": "state-embassy",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "resilience-twin": {
       "path": "resilience/",
-      "prompt": "A 3D holographic map of Anguilla on a table.
+      "prompt": "A 3D holographic map of Anguilla hovering over a table.
 The map shows real-time water flow (blue lines) and energy grid (yellow lines).
-Red alert indicators show a detected leak.
-A hand is interacting with the hologram.", "alt": "Digital Twin Dashboard",
+The map's base looks like organic mangrove roots.
+The text \"DIGITAL TWIN\" is displayed above the hologram.
+A hand is interacting with the data.", "alt": "Digital Twin Dashboard",
       "baseFileName": "resilience-twin",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     },
     "ask-pilot": {
       "path": "ask/",
-      "prompt": "A roadmap graphic.
-Phase 1: Micro-Pilot (highlighted).
-Phase 2: Infrastructure.
-Phase 3: Nation Scale.
-The focus is on the immediate next step.", "alt": "Micro-Pilot Roadmap",
+      "prompt": "A futuristic roadmap graphic displayed on a glass wall.
+Three milestones are shown: 1. \"MICRO-PILOT\" (Highlighted and glowing), 2. \"INFRASTRUCTURE\", 3. \"NATION SCALE\".
+The background shows a sunrise over the ocean, symbolizing a new beginning.", "alt": "Micro-Pilot Roadmap",
       "baseFileName": "ask-pilot",
-      "fileExtension": ".jpg",
+      "fileExtension": ".webp",
       "imageCount": 1
     }
   }